The Excel Eomonth function returns the last day of the month, that is a specified number of months before or after an initial supplied start date.

 The syntax of the function is:

-Note that, when supplying a date to a function, this should be input as either:
+Note that, when supplying the start_date to the function, this should be input as either:

 The following spreadsheet shows examples of the Eomonth function.